Melatonin or Magnesium: Which One Helps You Sleep Better?

 How magnesium can help sleep

+When the body lacks magnesium, it is less able to reach the state of calm required for good sleep.
 The solution?
 Up your magnesium intake.
 You can take supplements, but first consider your diet.
-Foods that are rich in magnesium include almonds, peanuts, sunflower seeds, dark leafy greens (think spinach and kale), avocado, salmon and dairy.
+Foods that are rich in magnesium include almonds, peanuts, sunflower seeds, dark leafy greens (think spinach and kale), avocado, salmon, and dairy.

-If you've upped your dietary intake of magnesium-rich foods and still struggling, chat to a medical professional about taking magnesium supplements.
+If you’ve upped your dietary intake of magnesium-rich foods and are still struggling, chat to a medical professional about taking magnesium supplements.

 How melatonin can help sleep